Double Trouble: Dual-Signature Cordey/Cybis Porcelains

 Or at least most of them were marked differently.

 Every once in a while a piece shows up bearing both Cordey and Cybis markings.
-These would have been made in the Trenton shop rather than in the Philadelphia factory which did not produce any Cybis-branded items.
+These items would have been made in the Trenton shop rather than in the Philadelphia factory which did not produce any Cybis-branded items.
+All of the dual-marked items have the typical ‘Cordey look.’

-Cordey + Cybis stamp
+Cordey mold or paint stamp + Cybis paint stamp

 Cordey cats pair

 Both of these cats have the Cordey mold impression but only one (the smaller of the two) is also stamped Cybis.
-The Cybis stamp dates the cat to the 1950s and the Cordey impression dates it to the first half of that decade.

 Next we have a pair of Cordey busts commonly found in various types of decoration, headgear, and gender.
 “Gender” because the head molds were androgynous, depending entirely on the chosen decoration as to whether they ended up as the lady or gentleman of the pair!